 If you find a sickly or dead red squirrel

-If you find a sickly red squirrel or a dead red squirrel (which does not have obvious signs of injury like road kill), please get in touch with us urgently on one of our 2 HOTLINE numbers: 07878 061880 or 07788 264571.
+If you find a sickly red squirrel or a dead red squirrel (which does not have obvious signs of injury like road kill), please get in touch with us urgently on our HOTLINE number: 07878 061880.
 If no reply, please leave a message.